-The OAT is the required test for optometry school — each school sets their own standards for admission review.
+- The OAT is the required test for optometry school — each school sets their own standards for admission review.
 The test consists of four parts; Survey of Natural Sciences (Biology, Gen Chem, and Organic Chem), Reading Comprehension, Physics, and Quantitative Reasoning.
-Generally a score of 320 to 340 or better is considered competitive as the median is 300 and represents the 40-52 percentile.
-Students are allowed to take the OAT an unlimited number of times but should allow 90-days between testing dates.
-Like the DAT, this test is self-scheduled and the results are immediate.
-Check the Association of Schools and Colleges of Optometry [ASCO] > OAT website frequently for up-to-date information.
+The test is scored on a scale of 200-400 with the 50th percentile around 300.
+Generally a score of 320 to 340 or better is considered competitive.
+Students are allowed to take the OAT an unlimited number of times but should allow 90 days between testing dates.
+The unofficial results are immediate, with verified scores reported in three to four weeks.

 Pharmacy College Admission Test (PCAT):

-The PCAT is the pharmacy school admission exam and consists of five scored sections; Verbal Ability, Biology, Reading Comprehension, Quantitative Ability, and Chemistry.
-The test is scored on a scale of 200-600 with the mean falling between 340 and 460.
+- The PCAT is the pharmacy school admission exam and consists of five scored sections; Verbal Ability, Biology, Reading Comprehension, Quantitative Ability, and Chemistry.
+The test is scored on a scale of 200-600.
 Your score will be given in the form of a percentile based on the strength of the applicant pool.
 For example, if your percentile score is 60, it means that you scored higher than 60% of the other test takers.
-Scores in the 80 percent and above are considered by most schools as competitive.
 A student may take the PCAT no more than five times.
-The PCAT is offered four times a year Jan, June, August and October.
-Check the Pharmacy College Admission Test [PCAT] website frequently for current information.
+The PCAT is offered four times a year January, June, August, and October.

-The GRE is the admission test for students seeking master or doctoral level degrees in programs such programs as Physical Therapy (PT), Occupational Therapy (OT), Nursing, Physicians’ Assistant (PA) and Veterinary Medicine programs.
+- The GRE is the Graduate Record Examination, and can be an application requirement for candidates seeking admission to a wide range of master's level and doctoral level programs; this includes Physical Therapy (PT), Occupational Therapy (OT), Nursing, Physician Assistant (PA) and Veterinary Medicine programs.
 The test is made up of three sections: Verbal, Quantitative, and Analytical Writing.
-A scaled score within a range of 200-800 is provided for the verbal and quantitative sections.
+A scaled score within a range of 130-170 is provided for the verbal and quantitative sections.
 A score of 0-6 is given for the writing section.
 Scores vary and there are general as well as specialized tests.
-Check with your school of interest as to their competitive scores.
+View the website of each program to which you are considering applying; they should provide information about competitive scores for admission.
 The test is self-scheduled and should be taken by the spring of the year that a student is planning to matriculate into a health profession school.
-Check the GRE website frequently for current information.